layaramesh/Womens-Safety-App/README.md

 ---

+## Limitations & Areas to Improve

+- Azure Communications Services requires publically accessible webhook endpoints.
+During development, this project uses a secure tunneling service (example: ngrok) to expose a local Node.js server.
+In a production setting, the backend would be deployed to Azure App Service.

+- Desktop vs. Mobile: For real world safety, mobile is a natural form factor.
+For now, we are using desktop because it's easier to debug.

+- Security & Privacy: For a real deployment, we would need encryption, secure storage of contacts, clear data retention policies-- but for now, we are ignoring such factors in our prototype.

+---

 ## 💡 Contributing

 This is a safety-focused project.
 If you have ideas to make it better, feel free to: